4th grade “Enlarged Flower Drawings” and 5th grade “Splattered Paintbrushes”!

 I also ordered the ones below by a different company—BUT don’t buy these—they have a slight texture to them and aren’t crystal clear as you can see in the photos below.

 Too bad I bought 300 of them?!?!
-But I guess I’ll find a use for them for recipes —or I could use them to make my sub plan binder look a little more organized haha
+But I guess I’ll find a use for them for holding cooking recipes —or I could use them to make my sub plan binder look a little more organized haha

 (if you zoom in you can see it has a rough texture to it )